Fig: Description

-The fig fruit develops as a hollow, fleshy structure called the syconium that is lined internally with numerous unisexual flowers.
-The tiny flowers bloom inside this cup-like structure.
-Although commonly called a fruit, the syconium is botanically an infructescence, a type of multiple fruit.
+The fig fruit develops as a hollow, fleshy structure called the syconium that is lined with numerous unisexual flowers.
+The tiny flowers bloom out of sight inside this structure.
+Although commonly called a fruit, the syconium is botanically an infructescence, containing multiple fruits.
 The small fig flowers and later small single-seeded (true) fruits line its interior surface.
-A small opening or ostiole, visible on the middle of the fruit, is a narrow passage that allows the specialized fig wasp, Blastophaga psenes, to enter the inflorescence and pollinate the flowers, after which each fertilized ovule (one per flower, in its ovary) develops into a seed.
-At maturity, these 'seeds' (actually single-seeded fruits) line the inside of each fig.

-The edible mature syconium develops into a fleshy false fruit bearing the numerous one-seeded fruits, which are technically drupelets.
-The whole fig fruit is 3–5 cm long, with a green skin that sometimes ripens toward purple or brown.
-Ficus carica has milky sap, produced by laticifer cells.
-The sap of the green parts is an irritant to human skin.
+A small opening or ostiole, at the apex of the fruit, is a narrow passage that allows the specialized fig wasp, Blastophaga psenes, to enter and pollinate the flowers.
+Each fertilized ovule (one per flower, in its ovary) develops into a small, single-seeded fruit, (a drupelet).
+At maturity, these 'seeds' (single-seeded fruits) line the inside of the fig, a false fruit.
+The mature fig is 3–5 cm long, with a green skin that sometimes ripens toward purple or brown.
+The tree has milky sap, produced by laticifer cells.